How to save on Halloween candy, costumes, decor & more

 So this is a simple one to skip if you can’t afford it, but if you’ve followed us for awhile, you know I LOVE decorating on the cheap for Halloween!
 You can still spend $5 and turn your home into a haunted house, even in 2025.
 A few of my go-to must-haves:

-- Cheesecloth: The BEST creepy spiderwebs that clean up easy.
-Still cheap and resuable.
+• Cheesecloth: The BEST creepy spiderwebs that clean up easy.
+Still fairly cheap and reusable.

-- Garbage Bags: Black bags cut into strips rattling off the porch, white bags filled with leaves for ghosts – there are so many great uses!
-Also still cheap – and reuable.
+• Garbage Bags: Black bags cut into strips rattling off the porch, white bags filled with leaves for ghosts – there are so many great uses!
+Also still cheap and reusable.

-- Cardboard: Cut out silhouettes of cats & witches for your windows or create spooky eyes for your door.
+• Cardboard: Cut out silhouettes of cats & witches for your windows or create spooky eyes for your door.
+Fantastic for making fun gravestones, too!

-- Foam craft shapes: Watch for sales & use coupons to pick up dozens of spiders, bats, and other creatures for a few dollars.
-These
+• Foam craft shapes: Watch for sales & use coupons to pick up dozens of spiders, bats, and other creatures for a few dollars.
+These are fantastic for putting around the inside of your home; we love fanning spiders out of the cat’s door.

 This is a great area to watch for post-Halloween sales and use your points to save on larger items, like inflatables and yard decor.
 And seriously, don’t just throw things out; cheesecloth and garbage bags can be folded up and stashed away for next year, no big bins or stage space needed.